Vman45/FreeboxFilePusher/README.md

 # FreeboxFilePusher
-Push a file in freebox server by using torrent and rss (coded in java)
+Push a file in freebox server by using torrent or http and an rss feed (coded in java).